amay0808/Portfolio2.0/README.md

 ## My Contributions

 - Implemented the entire frontend using React.
-- Enhanced the design with additional interactive features such as implementing formspree for form submission.
+- implemented formspree for form submission.

 ## Attribution